Skip to Content

 VA Manufactured Home Guidelines

 Manufactured homes are entirely built in factories and must meet building codes set by the U.S. Department of Housing and Urban Development (HUD).
-The following is required for a VA manufactured home:
+The following is required to use a VA loan on a manufactured home:

 • Affixed to a permanent foundation